Greece Golden Visa vs Portugal Golden Visa – Full Comparison 2026

 Greece – Pros

-Lowest investment threshold (€250k)
+Lowest investment threshold in the EU

-No residency requirement
+No minimum stay requirement

-Real estate allowed
+Real estate investment allowed

 Portugal – Pros